RMLio/RMLStreamer/docker/README.md

 ### 1. Copy the input

-Copy `scenario-1` subfolder to our docker data volume, that can be read by the RMLStreamer:
+Copy `scenario-1` subfolder to our docker data volume, that can be read by RMLStreamer:

 ```
 $ [sudo] cp -r scenario-1 /var/lib/docker/volumes/docker_data/_data/